You are currently viewing Anantara Paccaya – Condition of Combinations

 I have already indicated in the main blog (Keys to the Abhidhamma System), how various combinations of the elements will produce all of the manyfold observable phenomena of the world.
 Apart from that will an understanding of the proper combination of elements be exceedingly important to him who seeks to master his body, him who wants to cure his body and to him who wants to purify his body.
 To see how that is so, one may read the practical ‘Example on the Balancing of the Elements’ in the last part of the book.

 Emotions too can be understood in matters of combination.
-So can for example the two emotions or mental states of anger and joy combine to become cruelty.
-Anger and greed may combine to become jealousy.
+Thus we can find that there are mind states which are more fundamental than others, which when combined, will make up more complex ones.
+So may for example the two emotions or mental states of anger and joy combine to become cruelty.
+The mind states of anger and greed, may combine to become jealousy.
 Delusion and hate may become pride.
-A combination of fear and delusion may become a mental condition of dogmatism.
+A combination of fear, delusion and sustained thought may become a mental condition of dogmatism.
 Or greed and delusion may combine to become perversion, etc.

-And so it is with wholesome factors of mind.
-They too may combine to become a mind state different from those entering the equation.
-So may for example joy and effort combine to become braveness.
+And of course this condition holds true no less with wholesome factors of mind.
+These too may combine to become a mind state different from those entering the equation.
+Hence we could find for example joy and effort combining to become braveness.
 Wisdom and decision may become justness.
-Or joy and thoughtfulness (applied and sustained thought) may become inspiration, etc.
+Or joy and thoughtfulness (applied and sustained thought) may become inspiration, etc. All of which gives us plenty of material to be aware of when studying the mind.
+Which will be the requisite condition for gaining the proper distance from our mind to make wise choices as to what to allow and what to discard.

 In other mental phenomena this condition of combination too can be seen.
 For example will rudimentary forms of mentality, such as the bare consciousnesses (awarenesses/knowings) of stimuli combine, until the stimulating object is properly received by (into) the mind.
 Many objects of a similar kind will have to be received again and again into the mind, before the mind will give a designation to that object.
 And that designation will be valid for all objects of that kind.
 Thus the mind learns to combine many objects into one name.
 Many such names or designations then will combine into a thought.
 And again many thoughts will combine into an idea (or concept).
 Until many ideas combined, become one faculty of knowledge.
 Much knowledge in turn then may combine into intuition, a process which may be taken to has its final phase in complete omniscience.